Finding documents

 It would not be a search engine if there was not a notion of relevancy in the results returned.

-A bucket sort can be described as an ordered set of sorting criteria.
-All the documents are sorted within the first criterion, then documents that can not be distinguished will be sorted using the second criterion, and so on.
-Thus, every document is not sorted for every criterion, which induces a reduced compute time.
-Here is the ordered list of the default criteria used in MeiliSearch:
+A bucket sort can be described as an ordered set of sorting rules.
+All the documents are sorted within the first rule, then documents that can not be distinguished will be sorted using the second rule, and so on.
+Thus, every document is not sorted for every rule, which induces a reduced compute time.
+Here is the ordered list of the default ranking rules used in MeiliSearch: